-As the premise is recycling in excess of the 500 tonnes per annum, the Shire of Northam is required to licence the site with the DER as a Category 61A or 62 to ensure compliance with Schedule 1 - Prescribed Premises of the Environmental Protection Regulations 1986.
-The Shire would be seeking a licence for approximately 15,000 tonnes per annum (including waste oil) and would then be seeking to continue the sites landfilling activities under its current registration under the Environmental Protection (Rural Landfill) Regulations 2002.
+The Shire would therefore be seeking a 'Cat 62 Solid Waste Depot' licence for up to 1,000 tonnes per annum (including waste oil) and would then be seeking to continue the sites landfilling activities under its current registration under the Environmental Protection (Rural Landfill) Regulations 2002.

-- 1. Endorse the Inkpen Road Waste Management Facility Plan 2016 prepared by IW Projects Pty Ltd. - 2.
-Request the CEO to progress the licencing process of the Inkpen Road Waste Management Facility for a "Class 62 -Solid Waste Depot" with the Department of Environment and Regulation. - 3.
+- 1. Endorse the Inkpen Road Waste Management Facility Plan 2016 prepared by IW Projects Pty Ltd; - 2.
+Request the CEO to progress the Works Approval Application and obtain a Category 62, Solid Waste Depot licence for the Inkpen Road Waste Management Facility from the Department of Environment and Regulation: - 3.
+Authorise the additional expenditure of up to \$18,000 to Job 1500 Inkpen Road Refuse Site offset by the transfer of \$18,000 from the Refuse Site Reserves for the cost associated with the works approval application and site licencing; and - 4.
 Request the CEO to include costs for the tender of the management of the Inkpen Road Waste Management Facility in the 2017/18 draft budget.